-Check out this Girona food guide for the best food and drink spots in the charming Costa Brava city.
+Our Girona food guide has the best food and drink spots in the charming Costa Brava city.
 We include our favorite Girona restaurants, cafes and bars.

 Our guess is that they didn’t find a lot of great Girona restaurants back then.
 Today is a different story.

 As we’ve traveled the globe, we’ve learned that young chefs like to train at the world’s best restaurant – both to learn gastronomic techniques from the masters and to build their personal resumés.
-Like we observed in Scandinavia, these young chefs often stay local and open smaller, more accessible restaurants.
+Like we observed in Scandinavia, young chefs who stage in Spain often stay local and open smaller, more accessible restaurants.

 In some cities, these restaurants are easy to find.
 However, some of the best restaurants in Girona Spain hide in plain sight right in the main tourist area.